Are LLMs Rational Investors? A Study on Detecting and Reducing the Financial Bias in LLMs: Bias Detective

-For each selected piece of news \( n \in N' \) and interaction \( (q, r) \in I \), we abstracted specific numerical details to proportional figures to standardize the data across varying scales of company market capitalizations.
+For each \( n \in N' \) and \( (q, r) \in I \), numerical details were abstracted to proportional figures to standardize data across varying company market caps, as documented in \autoref{sec:a6}.

-We then sampled 600 companies from the Chinese A-share market, excluding those marked for delisting (ST), distributed equally across three tiers based on market capitalization: top, middle, and bottom, with \( 200 \) companies from each tier.
-This selection was anonymized by replacing company and industry names to test the belief bias in LLMs, with a detailed classification by the first-level industry provided in \autoref{sec:a3}.
+We sampled 600 companies from the Chinese A-share market, excluding delisting entities, distributed across three tiers of market capitalization: top, middle, and bottom, each containing 200 companies.
+This selection method aimed to test Belief Bias in LLMs, with classifications by industry outlined in \autoref{sec:a3}.